Rate-Limiting-Nullifier/rln-docs/src/protocol_spec.md

 Well, let's discuss them.

 ## User registration
 First part of **RLN** is registration.
-There is nothing special in **RLN** registration; it's almost the same process as in other protocols/apps with anonymous environments: we need to create Merkle Tree and every participant must submit the `commitment` and place it in the Merkle Tree, and after that to interact with the app every participant will create zkProof's, that she is a *member of the tree*.

-We'll use *Incremental Merkle Tree*, as it more *GAS-effective*.
+There is nothing special in **RLN** registration; it's almost the same process as in other protocols/apps with anonymous environments: we need to create Merkle Tree and every participant must submit the `commitment` and place it in the Merkle Tree, and after that to interact with the app every participant will create zkProof's, that he is a *member of the tree* (we use *Incremental Merkle Tree*, as it more *GAS-effective*).

+So, each member randomly generate secret key, that is denoted by `a_0`.
+Identity commitment `q` is the hash (Poseidon) of the secret key: `q = Poseidon(a_0)`.

+**RLN** would have no sense if there was no punishment for spam, that's why to become a member a user have to provide a certain form of stake.
+So, whoever has our `a_0` can "slash" us.

 The slight difference is that we must enable *secret sharing* scheme (to split the `commitment` into parts).
-Thus, generation of the `commitment` is different.

-Each member randomly generate secret key, that is denoted by `a_0`.
-Identity commitment `q` is the hash (Poseidon) of the secret key: `q = Poseidon(a_0)`.

-RLN would have no sense if there was no punishment for spam, that's why to become a member a user have to provide a certain form of stake.
+We need to come up with polynomial.
+For simplicity we use linear polynomial (e.g. `f(x) = kx + b`).
+Therefore, having two points we can recover the polynomial.

+Our polynomial will be: `A(x) = (a_0, a_1)`, where `a_1 = Poseidon(a_0, epoch)`.

+Less strict: `A(x) = a_1 * x + a_0`.

+`epoch` is just a simple identificator (also called *external nullifier*).
+And each epoch there is a polynomial with new `a_1` and same `a_0`.

+## Signalling
+Now, that the user is registered, he wants to interact with the system.
+Imagine, that the system is an *anonymous chat* and the interaction is the sending of messages.
+So, to send a message user have to come up with *share* - the point `(x, y)` on her polynomial.
+We denote: `x = Poseidon(message), and y = A(x)`.

+Thus, if in the same epoch user sends more than one message, his polynomial, and therefore his secret (`a_0`) can be recovered.

+Of course, we somehow must prove that our `share = (x, y)` is valid (that this is really a point on our `polynomial = A(x)`), as well as we must prove other things are valid too, that's why we use zkSNARK.
+An explanation of the zk-circuits can be found in the next topic.

+## Slashing
+As it's been said, if a user sends more than one message, everyone else will be able to recover his secret, slash him and take his stake.

+## Some important notes
+There are also `nullifier` and `rln_identifier` which can be found in the **RLN** protocol/circuits.

+So, `rln_identifier` is just a random value, that's unique per **RLN** app.
+It's used for additional cross-application security - to protect the user secrets being compromised if they use the same credentials accross different **RLN** apps.
+If `rln_identifier` is not present, the user uses the same credentials and sends a different message for two different **RLN** apps using the same epoch, then their secret key can be revealed.
+With adding the `rln_identifier` field we obscure the nullifier, so this kind of attack cannot happen.
+The only kind of attack that is possible is if we have an entity with a global view of all messages, and they try to brute force different combinations of x and y shares for different nullifiers.

+Now, imagine, there are a lot of users sending messages and after each received message we need to check if any member can be slashed.
+For that we use all combinations of received *shares* and try to recover the polynomial.
+This is naive and non-optimal way.
+What if we have some mechanism, which will tell us about the connection between a person and his messages, while not revealing him.
+For that we can use `nullifier`. `nullifier = Poseidon(a_1, rln_identifier)` and it's public, thus, if user sends more than one message, it will be immediately visible to everyone.

 # Diagram